velexi-research/GeometricAlgebra.jl/docs/src/implementation.md

 ## Blade Representation

-In GeometricAlgebra.jl, blades are represented using a _multiplicative representation_
-where each blade is stored as
+In GeometricAlgebra, blades are represented using a _multiplicative representation_ where each blade is stored as

 * a matrix containing an orthonormal basis for the subspace represented by the blade and